Damianjacob/CI-MS2-fun-Quiz/README.md

 </details>

 Score area:
 The score area is where the user can see their score and life points.
 The score increases when the user answers correctly and the life points decrease when the user answers incorrectly.
+This feature satisfies user story 1.
 <details>
 <summary>Screenshot of score area</summary>
 <img src='docs/features/score-area.png' alt='score area screenshot'>